justarandomgeek/vscode-factoriomod-debug/doc/language-lua.md

  * `LuaObject.object_name`: Union of all LuaObject class names seen in the json.

 When using prototype dumps, the following additional types are generated:
-  * `data.ThingID` get a corresponding `data.ThingName` for the union of `string` and all known specific names.
+  * `data.ThingID` types get a corresponding `data.ThingName` for the union of `string` and all known specific names.
 Runtime `ThingID` union types have the corresponding `data.ThingName` inserted as well.
   * `on_event` and `event_handler` distinguish event name strings between CustomEvent and CustomInputEvent
   * LuaPrototypes dicts are populated with known names
     * in `LuaPrototypes.mod_data`, the value of `data_type` is used as the EmmyLua typename for `data`, if set